 The furore surrounding the new Disney version seems to be focussed on Belle or Beauty rather than Beast, perhaps due to the celebrity nature of its star Emma Watson, whereas the Disney animation previously gave us a Beast-centred narrative, devoted almost exclusively to the development or regeneration of the unregenerate male figure.
 Further discussions of the Disney version can be found in Jack Zipes ‘Breaking the Disney Spell’ in Tatar ed.
 The Classic Fairy Tales (New York: W.W.
 Norton, 1999), pp. 332-352.

-If you are one of the lucky people going to see Beauty and the Beast this weekend you might be interested in the following articles from The Guardian ‘Beauty and the Beast: Dark History of a Literary Fairy Tale’ and ‘The Beauty and the Beast in La La Land’ on the various musical versions.
+If you have seen Beauty and the Beast you might be interested in the following articles from The Guardian ‘Beauty and the Beast: Dark History of a Literary Fairy Tale’ and ‘The Beauty and the Beast in La La Land’ on the various musical versions.
 It will be hard for any adaptation to out do Cocteau’s for me.
 It was the first to fully bring out the unsettling Gothic elements in the tale.
 I’d like to see a version where the animal and human are reversed with a wolf as Beauty and a human Beast.
 Of course in Carter’s version, ‘The Tiger’s Bride’, which is the most subversive, instead of Beast becoming human, Beauty herself transforms and becomes furred …absolute genius!